Monday, October 21 – Saturday, December 14, 2019 (Two Months)

 Saturdays include morning practice and a regular workshop schedule from 10:00 AM to 5:00 PM.
 Sundays are a day of rest.

-The Two Month Retreat is led by an experienced team of Nyingma Institute faculty members who have been immersed in Tarthang Tulku’s teachings for many years.
+The Two Month Retreat is led by Nyingma Institute faculty members who have been immersed in Tarthang Tulku’s teachings for many years.

 What to Expect